 For information on professional development programmes, see http://www.dur.ac.uk/education/ctlrhe/

 Faculty PVCs must approve any exemption to completion of modules 1 and 2 of the PG CAP, for example because appointees have completed an equivalent course at another University.
 In such cases staff will normally be required to apply for and become Fellows of the HEA.

 You will be expected to undertake research and to publish regularly high-impact outputs appropriate for your discipline.
 The emphasis is on ambition of research questions and quality and impact of output.
-Your research outputs are required to be recognised internationally-excellent or world leading in terms of quality, originality, significance and rigour (equivalent to 3* and 4* level in the 2008 Research Assessment Exercise), i.e.
+Your research outputs are required to be recognised internationally-excellent or world leading in terms of quality, originality, significance and rigour - as defined in the 2014 Research Excellence Framework, i.e.